Hongxiao2020/hongxiaoastro/src/pages/posts/folabomi-longe.md

 ![longe_5](/posts/Fola-Summer-Research.jpg)

+# Research interests:
-Research interests: Algorithmic Bias in artificial intelligence, AI Trust and Commitment How has research influenced you: I have become better at academic writing.
+## Algorithmic Bias in artificial intelligence
+## AI Trust and Commitment
+How has research influenced you: I have become better at academic writing.
 I can read and comprehend academic research papers much faster and I am more eager to one day conduct research on something I am very passionate about.
 What do I think about Prof Yu:I think she is an amazing professor who is able to effectively tailor our tasks to improve on our strengths and work on our weaknesses.
 Best time of us: Whippy dip walks during the summer.
 Evening Barbeque.
 Trip to Washington DC!!